 If your home city/country has a direct flight to Dubai or Doha, this may be a suitable place to fly via when flying to Croatia.

-Emirates fly from Dubai to Zagreb, offering six flights a week.
+Emirates flies from Dubai to Zagreb, offering six flights a week.
 Flight time is just over six hours.
-Unfortunately, this route will not operate in summer 2020 due to the coronavirus outbreak, and appears to also have been cancelled for 2021 as well.

 Qatar Airways fly from Doha to Zagreb year-round.
 Flight time is six hours.

-Flydubai have twice weekly flights from Dubai to Dubrovnik during summer.
+Flydubai has twice-weekly flights from Dubai to Dubrovnik during the summer months.
 Flight time is 6 hours.
-This route will not operate in 2021.

 Flying via elsewhere in Europe